File threads have replaced file comments

 If you don't already have these scopes, you must request users to re-authorize your application and approve them.

-Apps in the directory will need to add the scopes to their app and request approval from our review team before requesting the additional scopes.
+Apps in the Slack Marketplace will need to add the scopes to their app and request approval from our review team before requesting the additional scopes.

 You may want to begin the process of asking for these new scopes before you need them in July 2018 and beyond.